 UPH stands for units per hour.
 It means just that — how many units are picked in an hour.
 While warehouses may use other metrics, like Lines Per Hour (LPH), most warehouses use UPH as their base throughput metric to measure efficiency.

-For more resources related to warehouse terms, check out:
+For more resources related to the warehousing process and warehouse terms, check out: